The Best Affordable Running Shoes in 2018

 - Good aesthetics

-- Great for people with high arches
+- Great for people with medium to high arches

 - Inexpensive, even for an affordable running shoe

 - Not as plush or cushioned as more expensive shoes